-Kanban Methodology is incremental but not iterative agile project management framework which deals with frequently deliver, visualizes workflow, tightly collaboration, continuous learning, process improvement, controls the work in progress, just in time development and larger development cycle for software product.
+Kanban Methodology is incremental but not iterative agile project management framework which deals with frequently deliver, visualizes workflow, tightly collaboration, continuous learning, process improvement, controls the work in progress, just in time development and larger development cycle for a software product.
 It is not a software development methodology but it is an approach or set of ideas to manage and improve the flow of work and teams/organizations to visualize their works in software development.

 Explanation On Kanban Methodology

-In this Kanban Methodology, the total task or work is visualize by using cards on a board is called Kanban Board i.e. pictorial representation of your work.
-That board is visible for whole team to check how much work to be pending or how much in progress mode or how much work in complete or who is focusing on it i.e. it showing the status of whole team and project.
+In this Kanban Methodology, the total task or work is visualized by using cards on a board is called Kanban Board i.e. pictorial representation of your work.
+That board is visible for the whole team to check how much work to be pending or how much in progress mode or how much work in complete or who is focusing on it i.e. it showing the status of the whole team and project.
 The Kanban board is updating daily depending upon the status of work progress by the team.
 It consists of multicoloured cards, showing a specific task.

 The Kanban Methodology depends on various principles, such as:

 - Measure and Learn

 - Working Together